chamwen/Transfer-learning-trends/readme.md

 [![](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)
 [![](https://img.shields.io/github/last-commit/chamwen/Transfer-learning-trends)](https://github.com/chamwen/Transfer-learning-trends/commits/master)

-The resources focus on the latest papers in arXiv, the excellent scholars, some famous sources, and most importantly, the trends of transfer learning from top conferences and journals.
+The resources focus on the latest papers in arXiv, some useful sources, the excellent scholars, and most importantly, the trends of transfer learning from top conferences and journals.
 You are welcome to pull any requests as you will.
 I'll sort out the content soon.

 - [Trends of transfer learning](#trends-of-transfer-learning)
   * [New papers in arXiv](#new-papers-in-arXiv)